bitblit/SaltMine/readme.md

 provides an SNS listening Lambda to autofire whenever a notification comes in that there is work to be done.

-Technically you could get away without the SNS handler if you are content to have your batch work only trigger on other events (like CRON).
+Technically you could get away without the SNS handler if you are content to have your batch work only trigger on other events (like CRON), but I haven't really allowed that option in here since I never work that way.

 ## Usage